micropython/micropython/shared-bindings/ulab/__init__.rst

    Perform a Fast Fourier Transform from the time domain into the frequency domain

-    See also ~ulab.extras.spectrogram, which computes the magnitude of the fft, rather than separately returning its real and imaginary parts.
+    See also ~ulab.extras.spectrum, which computes the magnitude of the fft, rather than separately returning its real and imaginary parts.

 .. method:: ifft(r, c=None)